25. OF Michael Conforto

 14. SP Lucas Giolito

-Prediction: Giolito signs with the Los Angeles Angels
+Prediction: Giolito signs with the Cleveland Guardians

 13. SP Jordan Montgomery